 1. Take your job seriously, when you are working as a Freelancer.

 One of the biggest mistakes new freelancers make is treating their work-at-home job as a hobby.
 Never forget that just because you make your own hours does not mean long hours and deadlines don’t exist.
 Like any other self-owned business, freelancing is serious.
 And, if you don’t take it seriously, you’ll quickly find that: Nobody will take you seriously.
 Professional respect is hard earned, especially from family and friends who know you in a non-professional context.
-If you give the impression that your freelancing is phase, hobby, or appear to be anything but committed, they won’t respect your work.
+If you give the impression that your freelancing is the phase, hobby, or appear to be anything but committed, they won’t respect your work.
 Business won’t come to you.
 Client acquisition is one of the biggest challenges of any new business, and freelancing is no different.
 With the ever-increasing number of freelancers looking for work, if you’re not seen a serious contender, you will not get hired.
 Be ready and willing to put in time and effort in order to see your freelancing succeed.

 2. Schedule work hours